skojaku/multiresolcp/README.rst

     Bipartite network composed of N nodes of one type and M nodes of another type.
     See details in `NetworkX documentation <https://networkx.github.io/documentation/stable/>`_.

-ports: list of length N
+nodelist: list of length N
-    Nodes to project (e.g., specify port nodes to create a network of ports)
+    Names of nodes to project (e.g., specify port nodes to create a network of ports) Name of nodes can be strings or numbers.

 resol : float (Optional; Default = 1; 0<=resol)
     Resolution parameter

-phi : dict of length M (Optional; Default phi[route] = 1 for all routes)
+phi : dict of length M (Optional; Default phi[r] = 1 for all r)
-    - key : route name
+    - key : node name (strings or numbers)
     - value : container capacity

 num_samples: int (Optional; Default = 100; 0 < num_samples)
     Number of sample CP structures used to obtain consensus CP structure